raygun101/MarkupKit/README.md

         layoutView.topSpacing = topLayoutGuide.length
         layoutView.bottomSpacing = bottomLayoutGuide.length
     }

+The horizontal spacing properties can be used to create locale-aware margins.

 Views whose `hidden` property is set to `true` are ignored when performing layout.
 Layout views listen for changes to this property on their arranged subviews and automatically relayout as needed.